-The Last Updated column shows when your repo was last fully updated.
-If your repo hasn't fully processed for the first time, the date will be Never.
+The Last updated column shows when your repo was last fully updated.
+If your repo has never been processed fully before, the column will be empty.

-If you are just getting started with Flow, the reports will not load until at least one repo has been fully processed.
-Processing a repo can take anywhere from a few minutes to a few hours depending on the size and contents.
-Read more on repo processing time.
+If you are just getting started with Flow, reports will not load until at least one repo has been fully processed.
+Processing a repo can take anywhere from a few minutes to a few hours, depending on the size and contents.
+Learn more about repo processing time.

 Troubleshooting

-There are many reasons why a connection to your repository may have been lost.
+There are many reasons why a connection to your repository may have failed.
 Below is a list of some common reasons and solutions.

 The repo has been deleted from your Git host.